-Some essential mindful habits have really been saving my sanity amongst sleep deprivation, baby reflux, three busy boys, a still in training puppy and life.
+Some easy mindful habits have really been saving my sanity amongst sleep deprivation, baby reflux, three busy boys, a still in training puppy, and life.
 I’ll admit, transitioning to four kids has been rough.

 We don’t seem to get those newborns that are sleepy or give you a few weeks of easy nap times.
 It’s straight to the sleep struggle.

 If your baby doesn’t seem to settle, be like those you read about or respond to those lists of how to settle- you are not alone!

 Whether you have children or not, these easy mindful habits can help you too.

 I still can’t believe I am a mama of four.
 Or how hard it has been, but reflux is never an easy addition to the newborn period.
 Especially when you have pre-existing health issues in the mix.